What is high blood cholesterol?

 What about fats?

 Polyunsaturated fats are found in vegetable oils and fish oils.
-These tend to lower blood cholesterol when eaten in moderation and used to replace saturated or trans fats.
+These can improve blood cholesterol when eaten as part of a healthy diet and used to replace saturated or trans fats.

 Monounsaturated fats are found in olive, canola, peanut, sunflower and safflower oils.
-In a low-saturated-fat diet, they may lower blood cholesterol.
+As part of a healthy diet, they may help improve blood cholesterol.

 Do you have questions or comments for the doctor or nurse?